(Updated April 2020)

 Free Walking Tours

-As in many other cites, one of the coolest ways of getting to know the place is to join a free city tours.
-In Hamburg, you can choose between Sandeman’s New Europe, which actually is a chain operating in many other cities, too.
+As in many other cites, obviously, one of the coolest ways of getting to know the place is to join a free city tour.
+In Hamburg, however, you can choose between Sandeman’s New Europe, which actually is a chain operating in many other cities, too.
 Or you join the really Hamburg-oriented Robin and the Tourguides – I love them already for the name!

 Meet the guides right on the Rathausplatz, the town hall square.
 Sandeman’s have a red umbrella, Robin’s Guy(de)s have yellow ones.